-Don't see anything on that list that you fancy?
+Don’t see anything on that list that you fancy?
 Have a look around the blog for more inspiration of things you might be interested in like the Bowtie Pasta & Broccoli Bake.

 If you love pasta, like we do, why not check out the Pasta & Pizza section on the blog.
 There are so many other great dishes over there like my Spring Pasta Casserole and so much more.
 And don’t overlook the ugly ones!!!
-In the early days of writing recipes, I didn't often get it right with photography.
+In the early days of writing recipes, I didn’t often get it right with photography.
 So, there are some pretty fantastic dishes there screaming out for a makeover.
-If I only had more time, I'd redo all of them.
+If I only had more time, I’d redo all of them.
 So much cooking, so little time.

 And that folks sums up today and this tasty dish.
 I’m off to figure out what we’ll do to celebrate our anniversary.
 Most years, I cook.
 I know, I know, I know…not much of an anniversary right?
 Well, to be honest, I do enjoy cooking most of the time.
 I can open a bottle of wine, put on some music and even get dolled up!
 It’s just as good as going out.
 Insert sarcasm.
 For now tonight’s an open book.
 Maybe we’ll go wild and leave the house.